Why Captivate has Advanced Actions

 - Store user details in custom variables and then use these later in the content;

 - Create custom quiz interactions;

-- Share actions between projects (only in Cp7 and later versions).
+- Share actions between projects.

-What you CANNOT do with advanced actions
+What you CANNOT do with Advanced Actions

 So what are some of the limitations mentioned above?
 Here are just a few examples:

-Each Cp variable can only store one value.
+Each Captivate variable can only store one value.
 This means you cannot create a variable as an indexed array containing multiple values.
 Additionally, you cannot assign an object as the value of a variable.

-Nesting of advanced actions
+Nesting of Advanced Actions

-You cannot build an advanced action inside another advanced action.
+You cannot build an Advanced Action inside another Advanced Action.
 If you need to have the same code in more than one action, you have to manually recreate the code in other clauses of the action, or copy and paste lines one at a time.
 Trust me.
 It gets tedious fast.

 What if I want to go beyond the limitations?

 With such a long list of limitations it’s easy to see why hard-core programmers are unimpressed with advanced actions.
 They’re more accustomed to unlimited creative vistas.
 But on balance, most Captivate users are NOT programmers.
 They’ve usually been thrust into the world of e-learning authoring because they just needed to create or deliver training materials.
-The truth is, advanced actions are really designed for non-programmers.
+The truth is, Advanced Actions are really designed for non-programmers.

-But that doesn’t mean serious programmers are left out in the cold.
+But, that doesn’t mean serious programmers are left out in the cold.